DoSomething/chompy/docs/developer_onboarding.md

 ### Northstar

-For the most part, you can use the QA Northstar URL for your development environment: `https://identity-dev.dosomething.org`
+For the most part, you can use the Development Northstar URL for your development environment: `https://identity-dev.dosomething.org`

 To gain access to an ID and SECRET, you will need to have the proper permissions set on your DoSomething account.
 Let a developer on the team know if you are unable to access [Aurora (QA)](https://aurora-qa.dosomething.org/clients).